The Teacher Educator Competency Framework

 Framework Foundation

-In-Service Development
+In-Service Development.

 Recognising Cambodia’s need for immediate impact, the framework addresses the professional development needs of practising teacher educators whilst they continue in their roles.
 This ensures immediate application of learning and sustained impact across the education system.

-Transferable Pedagogic Approaches (TPA)
+Transferable Pedagogical Approaches (TPA).

 Framework Structure